-The History of the False Claims Act
+The History of the False Claims Act: Purpose & Protections

 Defining a Whistleblower

-Generally speaking, a whistleblower is typically an “insider” in a company (or sometimes a government agency) who uncovers instances of fraud, waste, abuse, or corruption in the company and discloses that wrongful conduct to someone capable of remedying the behaviors at issue.
+A whistleblower is typically an “insider” in a company (or sometimes a government agency) who uncovers instances of fraud, waste, abuse, or corruption in the company and discloses that wrongful conduct to someone capable of remedying the behaviors at issue.

-The mechanism for this work is the U.S. False Claims Act, a law that protects whistleblowers from retaliation for reporting what they know and allows them to collect part of the government’s recovery.
+The mechanism for this work is the U.S. False Claims Act, which is a law that protects whistleblowers from retaliation for reporting what they know and allows them to collect part of the government’s recovery.

-The False Claims Act was originally enacted in 1863
+The False Claims Act’s 1863 Origins

 During the Civil War, private contractors supplying goods to the Union Army recognized that their products were in high demand and perceived that there were no real consequences for sending substandard goods at overly high prices or sending less than the amount ordered.
 (One war profiteer at the time had boasted, “You can sell anything to the government at almost any price if you’ve got the guts to ask.”)